he-tiantian/PMP-GNNs/README.md

 # PMP-GNNs
 A baseline implementation of Polarized message-passing graph neural networks published in Artificial Intelligence, 2024.
+The paper is available at: https://www.sciencedirect.com/science/article/pii/S0004370224000651.

 Requirements:
 Python (>=3.8)